Domhnall Gleeson

-In the following years, Gleeson received widespread recognition and praise for his performances in several Academy Award-nominated films: Caleb Smith in Ex Machina (2014), Jim Farrell in Brooklyn (2015), and Captain Andrew Henry in The Revenant (2015).
-He has also starred as General Armitage Hux in the Star Wars sequel trilogy (2015-2019).
+Gleeson had starring roles in the period drama Anna Karenina (2012), the romantic comedy About Time (2013), the Black Mirror episode "Be Right Back" (2013), and the war drama Unbroken (2014).
+His career progressed with roles in the films Ex Machina (2014), Brooklyn (2015), The Revenant (2015) and Peter Rabbit (2018), as well as for his role as General Armitage Hux in the Star Wars sequel trilogy (2015–2019).
 In 2020, he had a main role in the HBO black comedy series Run.
-The same year, he was listed at number 21 on The Irish Times list of Ireland's greatest film actors.
-In 2023 he received a Golden Globe and Critics Choice nomination for his role in the limited series The Patient.
+In 2023, he received a Golden Globe nomination for his role in the limited series The Patient, and also starred in the satirical political miniseries White House Plumbers.
+In 2025, he starred as the lead in the The Office spinoff series The Paper.

-Early life
+Early life and education

-Gleeson was born the eldest of four boys in Dublin, Ireland.
-He was raised in Malahide, County Dublin, the eldest son of Mary (née Weldon) and actor Brendan Gleeson.
+Domhnall Gleeson was born on 12 May 1983 in Dublin, Ireland.
+He was raised in Malahide, County Dublin, the eldest son of Mary (née Weldon) and Brendan Gleeson.
 He has three brothers: Fergus, Brian (also an actor), and Rory.

 He attended Malahide Community School, where he performed in school productions of Grease and King Lear.
 Gleeson later graduated with a Bachelor of Arts in Media Arts from the Dublin Institute of Technology.